akshayasahoo1/Competative-Coding-Arc/README.md

-# Competitive Coding Hub Backend
+# Competitive Coding Arc Backend

 This repository contains the backend code for the GuruDev Datt project.
 It provides the server-side functionality and APIs required to support the application.